yift/findit/docs/syntax/expressions/if.md

 # If expression

-An if expression can be used to choose between two branches.
+An `IF` expression can be used to choose between two branches.
-The syntax to use an if expression is:
+The syntax to use an `IF` expression is:

 ```sql
 IF <condition> THEN <true_branch> [ELSE <false_branch>] END